CooperGilliland/Gilliland_Containment/README.txt

 10/30/17
 Medium level api source code added from microsoft for recommendation api.
-Application Gilliland_Recommend added to PAL as startup project
+Application Gilliland_Recommend added to PAL as startup project 11/2/17
+The KnowledgeExplorationAPI has been updated with the ability to connect to qna bots Gilliland_Win10_FaQ has been added to the PAL as the startup project